icosahedron10/data-projects/README.md

 # The Effect of Five Factors on Elapsed Time Perception in a Visual Medium
 This project was completed as the capstone to my undergraduate degree in Mathematics.
+>Abstract
+We consider the effects of five forms of stimuli on perception of elapsed time while watching short, animated videos in a 2
+5−1
+fractional-factorial model.
+Similar to what consumers might experience in a digital waiting environment, the videos involve simple animated loops that repeat multiple times.
+The videos differ on five factors alone: the presence of an auditory chime, the use of color, contrast between the background and the foreground animation, the length of the video, and the periodicity of the loops.
+For each factor, half of the videos produced had the factor at its low level and half at its high level.
+Participants were shown one of the treatments and afterward asked to estimate the length of the video (n = 271).
+Four of five factors were found to have a statistically significant effect on perceived video length, along with two interactions.

 # CIFAR10 Classification
 This is some information about CIFAR10